pegahhj/scRNA-seq-Skin-microvascular-project/README.md

 DotPlot(fndn_soup_skin_samples, features = markers.to.plot[!duplicated(markers.to.plot)], cols = c("yellow", "red"), dot.scale = 8) + RotatedAxis() + scale_y_discrete(limits = rev)
 ggsave("fndn_soup_skin_samplesDotPlot_top5.png", width=30, height=10, scale=0.7)

+## write .csv file of all markers
 write.csv(fndn_soup_skin_samples.markers, "C:/Users/pegah/Desktop/skinProject/fromTheTop/fndn_soup_skin_samples.markers.csv")

-### The final step would be changing the cluster names (Which are numbers) to the cell names
+### The final step would be changing the cluster names (Which are numbers) to the cell type names
 ### You'll get the name according to you annotation results.
 ### Make sure you insert the names in correct order.
 In this code the name of the cells is according
 ### to the names that you give to the code.
 In other word, you always need to name the clusters
 ### from cluster 0 to the end.
 If you skip one cluster, that cluster will lose its name.

-##cluster-identification
+## cluster-identification
-#to identify the cluster you can use databases such as enrichr (it includes tabula, Pangia, etc. super helpful), Tabula Muris, PangiaoDB,& automated ways such as
+#to identify the cluster you can use databases such as enrichr (it includes tabula, Pangia, etc. super helpful), Tabula Muris, PangiaoDB, https://www.immunesinglecell.org/atlasList& automated ways
 fndn_soup_skin_samples <- readRDS("fndn_soup_skin_samples.rds")

 new.cluster.ids <- c("0-Basal cell of Epidermis", "1-Fibroblasts", "2-Smooth muscle cell","3-Keratinocyte stem cell", "4-Vasculature EC", "5-Epidermal cell", "6-Langerhans cell", "7-Keratinocytes-Epidermal cell", "8-Keratinocyte stem cell", "9-Smoth muscle cell", "10-Epidermal cell-Keratinocyte", "11-basal cell of epidermis", "12-Smooth muscle cell", "13-Keratinocyte stem cell", "14-Fat smooth muscle cell", "15-Epidermal cell", "16-Adiopocyte", "17-Vascular smooth muscle cell", "18-Epidermal cell - Keratinocyte", "19-Melanocyte", "20-Leukocyte")